-VSAs have a number of other advantages: They require fewer neural resources to represent than explicit image data, they are easier to manipulate mathematically, and perhaps most importantly the logical operation of the inductive system is not dependent on the details of the visual system.
-All that our neural model requires is that the Raven's matrices are represented in some structured vector form; the visual processing that accomplishes this, although a very difficult and interesting problem in itself (see Meo, Roberts, & Marucci, 2007 for an example of the complexities involved), is beyond the scope of the current model.
-This helps preserve the generality of the inductive system: The techniques presented here will apply to any problem that can be represented in VSAs, not only problems sharing the visual structure of the RPM.
+VSAs have a number of other advantages: vectors are easier to represent in populations of neurons than complex visual information, they are easier to manipulate mathematically, and perhaps most importantly the logical operation of the inductive system is not dependent on the details of the visual system.
+All that our neural model requires is that the Raven's matrices are represented in some structured vector form; the visual processing which accomplishes this, though a very difficult and interesting problem in itself (see Meo et al. 2007 for an example of the complexities involved), is beyond the scope of the current model.
+This helps preserve the generality of the inductive system: the techniques presented here will apply to any problem that can be represented in VSAs, not only problems sharing the visual structure of the RPM.

-2.3.
 Neural encoding

 Having described a method to represent the high-level problem in structured vectors, we now define how to represent those vectors and carry out the VSA operations in networks of simulated spiking neurons.
 There are several important reasons to consider a neural model.
-First, by tying the model to the biology, we are better able to relate the results of the model to the experimental human data, both at the low level (e.g., fMRI or PET) and at the high level (e.g., nondeterministic performance and individual differences).
-Second, our goal is to model human inductive processes, so it is essential to determine whether a proposed solution can be realized in a neural implementation.
+First, by tying the model to the biology we are better able to relate the results of the model to the experimental human data, both at the low level (eg. fMRI or PET) and at the high level (eg. non-deterministic performance and individual differences).
+Second, our goal is to model human inductive processes, so it is essential to determine whether or not a proposed solution can be realized in a neural implementation.
 Neuroscience has provided us with an abundance of data from the neural level that we can use to provide constraints on the system.
 This ensures that the end result is indeed a model of the human inductive system, not a theoretical construct with infinite capacity or power.

 We use the techniques of the Neural Engineering Framework (Eliasmith & Anderson, 2003) to represent vectors and carry out the necessary mathematical operations in spiking neurons.
-Refer to Fig. 2 throughout this discussion for a visual depiction of the various operations.
-To encode a vector x into the spike train of neuron $a_i$ we define
+To encode a vector x(t) into the spike train of neuron a_i we define